LurkingFrog/TheProcessFoundry/README.md

 Most of my projects tend to be automation of wrapping APIs and CLIs (I know, essentiaally the same thing) and wiring them together.
-To reduce all the boilerplate, I'm abstracting each one into  set of Actions and Events that can be routed to each other.
+To reduce all the boilerplate, I'm abstracting each one into  set of Actions and Events that can be securely routed to each other.
 Hopefully, this hideously complex idea will make things simpler in the long run.

 ## The Initial Use Cases